mrobbins0422/css-grid-min-content/README.md

 I came across some code I want to turn into a card component.
 I takes advantage of the CSS min-content property.
+The author is using tables but I'm considering using the concept in dropdown menus and modals.

 ## Further Study

 I intend to learn more about intrinsic and extrinsic sizing in order to improve the responsiveness of my designs.

 ## Credits